jayadevnpatil/Git/README.md

 git branch experimental-branch abc123
 ```

 Creating a branch does not switch to the new branch automatically.
-You need to explicitly switch to the new branch if you want to start working on it immediately.
+One needs to explicitly switch to the new branch to start working on it immediately.
 Use `git checkout <branch_name>` or `git switch <branch_name>` to switch to the new branch

 ```bash
 git checkout <new_branch_name>